MartinKHovden/m3h3/docs/source/electro_guide.rst

 filename.pvd can now be found in the present folder and opened using ParaView.

-If you want a lighter package to to similar plotting using the terminal, you can use the vedo python package.
+If you want a lighter package to do similar plotting using the terminal, you can use the vedo python package.
 This can be installed using pip

 .. code-block:: python

     pip install -U vedo

-Then you can open a python script an run
+Then you can open a python script and run

 .. code-block:: python